eficode-academy/ca-project/README.md

 ### Task

 - Use your automated deploy to deploy in testing
-- Do functional testing
+- Do functional testing (You know your servers IP)
-- Display result in Jenkins
+- Display result in CircleCI
 - This might not be a tollgate criteria, but it is important information for you to gain.

 ## Now we have time for the cool stuff